Ghosts (Japan song): Legacy

 The song appeared on the 2006 DJ mix album "Late Night Tales: Air".

 The song was played in episode six in the BBC series of Ashes to Ashes, a spin-off of Life on Mars, and, since April 2008, it has been used in the trailers for another BBC series, Waking the Dead.
 The song is also featured in the 2008 Norwegian film The Man Who Loved Yngve, and was played extensively in the series 2 premier of the ITV series McDonald & Dodds.

-The song was discussed at lengths in - and its lyric provides the title for - theorist Mark Fisher's 2014 critical work Ghosts of My Life: Writings on Depression, Hauntology and Lost Futures.
+The song was discussed at lengths in – and its lyric provides the title for – theorist Mark Fisher's 2014 critical work Ghosts of My Life: Writings on Depression, Hauntology and Lost Futures.

-The synth parts of the song were sampled in The Terrorist (Ray Keith) track "Sing Time", released in 1995.

 American alternative metal band Deftones released a cover of the song, which was included on the 2011 cover compilation album, Covers.

 There have also been dance covers by Chris & James in 1997 and Tenth Planet in 2001.
 Both of these versions have been minor hits in the UK.

+Personnel

+Credits sourced from Sound On Sound.